New music from Matt Healy and The 1975 – one of our fave LGBTQ allies

 LGBTQ allies are at their most effective when they’re consistent and persistent.
-This weekend, The 1975 were playing Reading Festival and queer equality was clearly still on Healy’s mind.
+Soon after the UAE gig, The 1975 were playing Reading Festival and queer equality was clearly still on Healy’s mind.

 “I kissed a boy in Dubai the other week…” said Healy, during The 1975’s Reading Festival set.
 “I really liked that boy and I am pretty sure he liked that kiss.”

 The crowd erupted in support of that moment, to which Healy said: “Yeah thank you, I wish you were there!
 The gig was amazing and everybody that was there was in support of it [the kiss].
 What happened was a genuine, intimate, human moment between two people that was consensual.
 To be genuinely honest it was quite a beautiful moment.”

 At this point the Reading Festival crowd started cheering again.

 “That was the reaction at the gig…” confirmed Healy.
 “Because when you see that, as a human, it is your natural inclination to be like ‘awh that is nice’.
 But sometimes governments get involved when they should just leave you and your lovely genitals to do what you want at home.
 It is not me that needs to change, it is the world that needs changing.”

 Healy went on to explain that although he receives criticism for speaking out, he wants to use his platform for good, whether that annoys people or not.

 “I will take those criticisms all day every day…” Healy told the Reading Festival crowd.
 “If you are on this stage and you do nothing more than indulge in yourself, you are not doing anything for anybody.
 So, we have to stand for things and that puts us in opposition of things.”